 Poor pagination and other similar problems sometimes cause large dynamic sites to waste much of their link authority on pages that provide search spiders with little unique content or value.
-If these pages rank in the search results over more focused pages on your site, then you may have a much lower conversion rate than would otherwise be attainable.
+If these pages rank in the search results over more focused pages on your site, then you may have a much lower conversion rate than would otherwise be attainable if that link equity was focused on a higher quality page.